24.6. Caches in Neo4j

 Note that the block sizes can only be configured at store creation time.

-The amount of memory to use for mapping the store files, either in bytes or as a percentage of available memory.
-This will be clipped at the amount of free memory observed when the database starts, and automatically be rounded down to the nearest whole page.
-For example, if
+The amount of memory to use for mapping the store files, in a unit of bytes.
+This will automatically be rounded down to the nearest whole page.

 The number of bytes per block.